Back To Top

 (Image credit: Sean Calitz/ Future)

-We’re finally in the season when your cast iron can take centre stage.
-While mine works hard all year round, serving up everything from summer salads and fruity tarts to hearty stews and loaves of bread, you might only be dusting yours off now that casserole season has arrived.
-So, which one should you go for?
+When it comes to the kitchen, your cast iron should take centre stage.
+Mine works hard all year round, serving up everything from summer salads and fruity tarts to hearty stews and loaves of bread.
+As one of the most versatile, but often most expensive, pieces of cookware in your kitchen, you'll undoubtedly be asking which cast iron casserole dish is the best?
 And is Le Creuset really worth the splurge?

 Nobody loves Le Creuset more than me.
-It’s the heirloom I plan to keep in the family as if it were jewellery and I've explained why in detail when answering the ever-present "is Le Creuset worth it?" question.
+It’s the heirloom I plan to keep in the family as if it were jewellery and I've explained why in detail on our page dedicated to answering one of the most asked questions I get emailed: "is Le Creuset worth it?".
 And while its story and quality are undeniably alluring, the price tags are high, and those pans are heavy.
-Luckily, there are rival brands like Staub, ProCook, and Salter.
-Plus there are some some lesser-known gems and even Aldi’s surprisingly good pumpkin casserole dish that delivers impressive performance for a fraction of the price.
+Luckily, there are rival brands like Staub, Dunelm, Habitat, and Salter competing on all the details.
+There are even some industry gems, including Aldi’s surprisingly good pumpkin casserole dish that delivers impressive performance for a fraction of the price.

 With that in mind, I’ve put the most talked-about cast iron casserole dishes to the test, finding options that are lighter, more colourful, and just as reliable as the classics.
-From Meghan Markle’s favourite to the one cast iron accessory I swear by, I’ve boiled down the best of the best into my three favourite casserole dishes, so you’re in for a real treat.
+From Meghan Markle’s favourite to the one cast iron accessory I swear by, I’ve boiled down the best of the best into favourite eight favourite casserole dishes, so you’re in for a real treat.

 Best cast iron casserole dishes, tested and approved by our experts